What is an arrhythmia?

 - Lifestyle changes.
 Stress, caffeine, and alcohol can cause arrhythmias.
-Your healthcare provider may recommend that you avoid caffeine, alcohol, or any other things that may be causing the problem.
-If your provider thinks that stress is a cause, he or she may recommend meditation, stress-management classes, an exercise program, or psychotherapy to ease stress.
+Your healthcare provider may advise you to avoid caffeine, alcohol, or any other things that may be causing the problem.
+If your provider thinks that stress is a cause, they may suggest meditation, stress-management classes, an exercise program, or psychotherapy to ease stress.

 - Cardioversion.
 In this procedure, the healthcare provider sends an electrical shock to your heart through the chest.
-This will stop certain very fast arrhythmias such as atrial fibrillation, supraventricular tachycardia, or atrial flutter.
+This may stop certain very fast arrhythmias such as atrial fibrillation, supraventricular tachycardia, or atrial flutter.
 You are connected to an ECG monitor, which is also connected to the defibrillator.
-The electrical shock is delivered at the point during the ECG cycle to change the rhythm to a normal one.
+The electrical shock is given at a point during the ECG cycle to change the rhythm to a normal one.

 - Ablation.
 This is an invasive but nonsurgical procedure done in the electrophysiology lab.
-The healthcare provider puts a thin, flexible tube (catheter) into your heart through a vessel in your groin or arm.
-The provider uses a method such as radio frequency ablation to destroy the site of the arrhythmia.
-The procedure uses very high frequency radio waves to heat the tissue until the site is destroyed.
-Cryoablation is another procedure that is used.
-For this an ultra-cold substance is put on the site.
-This freezes the tissue and destroys the site.
+The healthcare provider puts a thin, flexible tube (catheter) into your heart through a large blood vessel in your groin or arm.
+The provider may use high frequency radiowaves to heat the tissue at the site of the arrhythmia and destroy it.
+This method is called radiofrequency ablation.
+Cryoablation is another method that can be used.
+For this, an ultra-cold substance is put on the site.
+This freezes and destroys the tissue .

 - Implantable cardioverter defibrillator (ICD).
 An ICD is a small device similar to a pacemaker.
 It is put under the skin, often just under the collarbone.
-An ICD senses the rate of the heartbeat.
-When your heart rate goes higher than the level entered into the device, it sends an electrical shock to the heart.
-This corrects the rhythm to a slower, more normal heart rhythm.
-ICDs are used with a pacemaker to send an electrical signal to regulate a slow heart rate.
-ICDs are used for life-threatening fast arrhythmias such as ventricular tachycardia or ventricular fibrillation.
+An ICD senses the heart rhythm.
+When the device detects an abnormal rhythm, , it sends an electrical shock to the heart.
+This corrects the rhythm to a more normal heart rhythm.
+Some ICDs can act as a pacemaker to send an electrical signal to adjust a slow heart rate.
+ICDs are often used for life-threatening fast arrhythmias such as ventricular tachycardia or ventricular fibrillation.

 What are the complications of an arrhythmia?